ModelarData/Utilities/README.md

 - Apache Parquet loading script written in [Python 3](https://www.python.org/) to read Apache Parquet files with equivalent schemas, create a model table with a matching schema if it does not exists, and load their data into the created table.

+- Arrow Flight testing script written in [Python 3](https://www.python.org/) to test the different endpoints of the ModelarDB Arrow Flight API.

 ## License
 Unless otherwise stated, the utilities in this repository are licensed